Action of 22 October 1917: British plan

 The artillery of the Second and Fifth armies were to open fire at zero hour, to mislead the Germans about the limited nature of the Fifth Army attack.
-At Poelcappelle, no man's land was through the middle of the village and was so narrow that a temporary withdrawal was necessary for the artillery to bombard the area.
+At Poelcappelle, no man's land ran through the middle of the village and was so narrow that a temporary withdrawal was necessary for the artillery to bombard the area.
 The 18th (Eastern) Division was to attack with the 53rd Brigade, one battalion to capture an intermediate objective (dotted blue line) and a second battalion to take the final objective (blue line).
-The attack was to have three phases, in which three companies of the 8th Battalion, Norfolk Regiment were to advance into the village and capture the German pillboxes at the Brewery, as the fourth company attacked the Helles Houses pillboxes 350 yd from the Brewery, by crossing into the 34th Division area and attacking from the north.
+The attack was to have three phases, in which three companies of the 8th Battalion, Norfolk Regiment were to advance into the village and capture the German pillboxes at the Brewery, as the fourth company attacked the Helles Houses pillboxes 350 yd from the Brewery by crossing into the 34th Division area and attacking from the north.
 After a two-hour pause, the second phase would begin, with three companies of the 10th Battalion Essex Regiment leap-frogging through the Norfolk positions, following a creeping barrage to the final objectives from Meunier House to Nobles Farm, 500 yd beyond the Brewery.
-If the attack succeeded, the third phase would begin with the fourth Essex company near Gloster Farm on the right flank, advancing to capture the Beek House blockhouse.
+If the attack succeeded, the third phase would begin with the fourth Essex company near Gloster Farm, on the right flank, advancing to capture the Beek House blockhouse.

 The 34th Division was to attack up the Watervlietbeek and Broenbeek valleys on a 2000 yd front, from the north end of Poelcappelle to the Ypres–Staden railway.
 The 102nd Brigade was to attack on the right flank from Poelcappelle to the Watervlietbeek and two battalions of the 101st Brigade were to attack north of the stream.
 On 21 October, the positions north of the Watervlietbeek had been hit by British artillery, causing 80 casualties.
 The adjoining companies of the 15th and 16th Royal Scots had to assemble 200 yd behind the front line shell-hole positions.
-With no landmarks and deep mud, assembling at night and under German artillery-fire, the two battalions managed to deploy on a two-company front about 1000 yd wide from Aden House to Gravel Farm, with two companies in support.
+With no landmarks and deep mud, assembling at night and under German artillery-fire, the two battalions managed to deploy on a two-company front about 1000 yd wide, from Aden House to Gravel Farm, with two companies in support.
 The advance was to pivot on the right flank of the 15th Royal Scots, until the left flank of the 16th Royal Scots had swung forward to the cinq Chemins (Five Ways) crossroads, in touch with the right flank of the 35th Division.
 The distance was about 1100 yd and on the right side of the 15th Royal Fusiliers, the next company held a front of about 350 yd to Bower House and was to stay in position to fire on the Germans opposite in support of the troops on either flank.